Prostate MRI Information: How it is Done

 Dyes used in tattoos may contain iron and could heat up during MRI, but this is rarely a problem.
 Usually tooth fillings and braces are not affected by the magnetic field.

-Other contraindication, especially for an endorectal MRI, are having a history of rectal bleeding, rectal surgery, and inflammatory bowel diseases.
-Other conditions that your physician should be aware of are the history of chronic liver/kidney disease, use of anti- coagulant drugs and severe claustrophobia.
+Conditions that your physician should be aware of are the history of chronic liver/kidney disease, use of anti- coagulant drugs and severe claustrophobia.

 The Day Prior to Exam

 You should eat light meals on the day prior to your exam.
 You will use an enema preparation such as Fleet, 3 hours prior to your exam to help clear the bowel.